sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 There is no way to break out of the root layout.
 You can be sure that it's always present in your app and for example put app-wide UI or behavior in it - and if you don't define one, it falls back to a simple `<slot />` component.
 If you want some pages to _not_ have the same layout as the rest, then you have two options:

-Option 1: Create a `(group)` at the root, in which you create a `+layout.svelte` which is used for each page below it.
+Option 1: Create a `(group)` at the root and a `+layout.svelte` within it, which is used for each page below it.
 Every page that should inherit a blank root layout instead is put outside of that root `(group)`.
 In the following example, the login page inherits a blank root layout, while the other pages inherit the layout inside `(group)`:

 ```
 src/routes/